lgatto/lgatto.github.io/_drafts/2019-02-02-github-intro.md

 Below, we see the `LaurentGatto/pancakes` repository that, just under the repository title/name, is clearly labelled as a fork of `lgatto/pancakes`.
-We can also see from the little icon in the *latest commit* icon that the last commit was by `lgatto` - the whole repository history is preserved.
+The little avatar, on the left of the *latest commit* line, indicates that the last commit was by `lgatto` - the whole repository history is preserved.

 ![GitHub help](/images/16-github-intro-forked.png)